Culcairn

-Culcairn (/kʌlkɛərn/) is a town in the south-east Riverina region of New South Wales, Australia.
+Culcairn (/kʌlkɛərn/) is a town in the south-east Murray region of New South Wales, Australia.
 Culcairn is located in the Greater Hume Shire local government area on the Olympic Highway between Albury and Wagga Wagga.
-The town is 514 km south-west of the state capital, Sydney and at the 2016 census had a population of 1,473.
+The town is 514 km south-west of the state capital, Sydney and at the 2021 census had a population of 1,483.

 The town is an important supply centre for nearby towns and villages including, Morven, Gerogery, Henty, Walla Walla and Pleasant Hills.
 Billabong Creek runs along the southern edge of town, lending its name to the local high school.